ybanens/digital-tools/content/activity-tableau.md

 4. Select the sample data from your Downloads folder
 5. Click OK

-The data should appear in columns on the bottom half of your screen.
+The data should appear in columns on the bottom half of your screen.{% endcapture %}
 {% include card.md header="Connect your data sources" text=text %}

 ## Prepare your data for use